g41nxe/11ty-matthew-freed-pottery-web/src/views/home.md

   texts:
   - Each piece is a complexity of nature, science, and art.
   - Browse through my different collections and choose between a large variety of different glazes and forms.
-If you can't find anything you like, send me a message and we can talk about custom pieces.
+If you can't find what you are looking for, send me a message and we can talk about custom pieces.
 features:
   title: Featured Items
   texts: